Noises and Smells

 There are several furnace noises listed below, some of which could indicate a problem with the unit.
 If you’re concerned about a furnace noise contact your local American Standard dealer to schedule an HVAC check-up:

 The best way to determine whether your furnace is making an odd sound is to learn what it sounds like during normal operation, and note any changes in the type or volume of sound as the unit ages.
-If you notice a significant change, call your local American Standard dealer to schedule an inspection.
+If you notice a significant change, call your local American Standard Heating & Air Conditioning Dealer to schedule an inspection.

 Professional help for unwanted HVAC noises and smells